ngtvsn/dev_pims/memory-bank/projectbrief.md

 The project involves a comprehensive analysis of the existing codebase, a careful update of all dependencies, and a thorough refactoring of any components affected by breaking changes, with a particular focus on Livewire components and the `rappasoft/laravel-livewire-tables` package.

 All modifications will be strictly for compatibility purposes.
 No changes will be made to the database schema, and no existing pages will be deleted.

+**Update:** The project scope has been expanded to include modernizing the user interface, starting with the authentication pages.